An Angel at Arcadia 88

 He reached into his jacket pocket and pulled out a small stack of quarters, their edges worn smooth from circulation, the metal catching the neon as he rolled them once across his palm.

-There were new machines with louder cabinets with brighter displays and bigger sounds.
+There were new machines with louder cabinets, brighter displays, and bigger sounds.
 They offered games that promised more but delivered less, games he had learned early on were not worth the time or the coins.

 He passed them all, moving toward the back.